How to Use GPT-5.2 for Video Translation [2026 Guide]

 Written by VideoDubber Team ✓ Reviewed by Souvic Chakraborty, Ph.D.

 GPT-5.2 for video translation is the use of OpenAI's latest flagship model inside a dubbing pipeline to transcribe, translate, and generate dubbed audio—with superior handling of idioms, tone, and cultural adaptation so the output feels native in the target language.
-In this guide you'll get a step-by-step workflow in VideoDubber, when to pick GPT-5.2 over other AI models, and how to get the most from its context and instruction features.
+In this guide you will get a step-by-step workflow in VideoDubber, when to pick GPT-5.2 over other AI models, how to get the most from its context and instruction features, and exactly what to expect on cost and quality.

 GPT-5.2 Video Translation Interface